 4th Surface is a TCO (transparent conductive oxide), which is a specific type of low-E coating that essentially makes a double-pane window as energy-efficient as a triple-pane window.
 This can save money and materials.
 However, it’s never a bad idea to invest in more glass.
 More glass means less sound transmission as well, and while it isn’t quite the same as Milgard’s Quiet Line Series windows which are specially designed to block sound transmission, the additional glass and space between glass panes can still help to block some sound transmission.

 The materials used for the frame of a window or patio door make a significant difference in the energy-efficiency of the product.
 Materials differ in thermal insulating capabilities and properties.
-They also differ concerning other factors, such as the ability to maintain shape, ability to withstand severe weather conditions,harsh climates, and maintenance needs.
-Specifically, the materials used to construct the frames of windows and patio doors at Milgard are vinyl (PVC), fiberglass, aluminum and, to an extent, wood.
+They also differ concerning other factors, such as the ability to maintain shape, ability to withstand severe weather conditions, harsh climates, and maintenance needs.
+Specifically, the materials used to construct the frames of windows and patio doors at Milgard are vinyl (PVC), fiberglass, and aluminum.

 Vinyl (PVC) is a cost-effective and low-maintenance material to use for the frame of a window or patio door.
 Vinyl is inexpensive and insulates well.
 It is also easy to clean, and there is no need to repaint it periodically like wood.
 In fact, there’s no need to paint it at all.
 Choosing the vinyl option, you can have the color of your choice and you’ll never have to touch it up.
 The Tuscany Series is one of Milgard’s vinyl options.
 It is a good option for those wanting a wider, more traditional profile for their windows and patio doors that more closely resemble wood than the other style series.